radgrad/radgrad/gitbook/beta-test-results.md

   * If a course only appears once, it would be nice if clicking the remove button didn't pop up a menu with only one item.

   * It would be nice if the system could support the focus areas (i.e. Security focus degree requirements).
+This will be addressed in Issue [113](https://github.com/radgrad/radgrad/issues/113).